Chatbot Flows

 1. Click the Text Message button (text icon) in the toolbar.

-3. Double-click the message to edit its content.
+3. Double-click the message to open its edit dialog.

 FieldDescription